Christians and Salvation Overview - Discipleship Curriculum

 This website was created as a Discipleship Curriculum for Christians with special emphasis on obtaining Freedom from Spiritual Bondages.
 It is designed to help Christians become and remain true disciples of Christ Jesus.
 Why is this important?
 Because Jesus himself says that discipleship is conditional.

 Jesus never refers to His followers as Christians.
 Jesus does refer to his true followers as disciples.
 Therefore a true Christian must also be a disciple of Jesus Christ and true discipleship is conditional.
-Christians need to be lifelong disciples of Christ because God is looking for children who will embrace a lifelong process of continually growing in maturity - the process of our sanctification (being made holy) in Christ.
-We should be striving to continually become more and more Christ like, until the day we are called home -- physical death but eternal spiritual life until the time our spirit is united with our new imperishable body in the physical resurrection.
+Christians need to be committed to being lifelong disciples of Christ because God is looking for children who will embrace a lifelong process of continually growing in maturity - the process of our sanctification (being made holy) in Christ.
+We should be striving to continually become more and more Christ like, until the day we are called home - physical death but eternal spiritual life until the time our spirit is united with our new imperishable body in the physical resurrection.

 Luke 14:26 (ESV)

 26 If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple [a true Christian].

 He who wishes to follow Him must choose Him so unconditionally as Lord and Guide that he makes all other loyalties and ties absolutely subordinate to his loyalty and devotion to Him.
 The Saviour, of course, does not mean that he who desires to follow Him must hate his parents and other loved ones as such, but certainly if loyalty to Him clashes with loyalty to them he is to treat his loved ones in this condition as though they are persons whom he hates.
 But even when he acts thus towards them for the sake of his absolute loyalty to Christ, he must continue to love them and all other people, in accordance with Christ's law of love.